Namangan: As part of the Russian Empire

 Endless intrigues, coups and ensuing unrest led Namangan to join the uprising against Muhammad Khudayar Khan between 1873 and 1876.

 Tsar Alexander II, supporting Khudayar Khan, sent troops to suppress the uprising.
-On September 26, 1875, General M. D. Skobelev crossed the Syr Darya and occupied the city.
+On September 26, 1875, General M.D.
+Skobelev crossed the Syr Darya and occupied the city.

 However, a month later (in October) the rebels captured Namangan, and the Russian garrison, fortified in the citadel, with difficulty repulsed the rebel attacks.

 Then Skobelev pulled up additional forces and subjected Namangan to an artillery bombardment, knocking the rebels out of the city and finally joining it to the Russian Empire.

 After the territory of the Khanate of Kokand was incorporated into the empire, the city became the center of Namangan district of Fergana Oblast.

 With the accession to Russia, industrial, commercial and banking capital began to penetrate Central Asia at a rapid pace.
 According to statistics, in 1892, 28 different enterprises were operating in Namangan district, employing 704 workers.

 The cotton processing industry developed rapidly.
 The largest scale of production was characterized by 20 cotton ginning plants, which produced 81.5% of the total gross industrial output.

 In connection with the development of the cotton processing industry, the demand for raw cotton increased enormously.
 In 1892 the gross cotton harvest in the county amounted to 22,600 tons from 21,500 hectares, the yield was 10.5 quintals.

 Namangan was hit by a destructive earthquake in 1926 which killed 34 people, injured 72, and destroyed 4,850 houses.

-Since Uzbekistan's independence in 1991, Namangan has gained a reputation for Islamic revivalism, with many mosques and schools funded by organizations from Middle Eastern countries, including the extremist Wahhabi sect from Saudi Arabia that produced jihadist terrorists like Juma Namangani who fought and died in support of the Afghan Taliban and the Al Qaeda.
+Since Uzbekistan's independence in 1991, Namangan has gained a reputation for Islamic revivalism, with many mosques and schools funded by organizations from Middle Eastern countries, including the extremist Wahhabi movement from Saudi Arabia that produced jihadist terrorists like Juma Namangani who fought and died in support of the Afghan Taliban and the Al Qaeda.
 This has also translated into political opposition against the secular government of Uzbekistan.
 Some women have discarded traditional colorful scarves for large white veils or even the black paranja.